strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/graphql.md

 }
 ```

-This should be replaced by the following code in Strapi v4:
+The Strapi v3 code example above should be replaced by the following code in Strapi v4:

 ```jsx
 // path: ./src/index.js